 In addition to the high-definition remote visual inspection operation of the crawler, users also benefit from the ability to carry out ultrasonic testing with a further configuration option.
 These dual methods simplify the process of easily collating repeatable and meaningful data, providing essential information in the ongoing task of asset inspection.

-The rugged construction of the VT100 MK11 Crawler makes it the ideal workhorse for the early discovery and monitoring of defects such as dents, pitting, weld fatigue, stress corrosion and microbial induced corrosion.
+The rugged construction of the MK11 UTCrawler makes it the ideal workhorse for the early discovery and monitoring of defects such as dents, pitting, weld fatigue, stress corrosion and microbial-induced corrosion.

-As technology advances so too does the provision of such NDT accoutrements.
+As technology advances so too do the provision of such NDT accoutrements.
 Solutions-focus equipment provider, Nexxis, is committed to working with customers to best utilise such advanced commodities.
-Our intimate industry knowledge bring users together with cutting edge tools that address industry challenges, such as lengthy periods of downtime and user safety.
+Our intimate industry knowledge brings users together with cutting edge tools that address industry challenges, such as long periods of downtime and user safety.
 This creates a strategic and proactive approach to the inspection process that dramatically reduces the likelihood of such expensive occurrences.